alindaByamukama/colour-game-hng/README.md

 - Alternatively, connect your Git repository to Netlify for continuous deployment.

 ### Usage

+**Objective:**
-**Objective:** Guess the target color displayed in the box.
+Guess the target color displayed in the box.

-**How to Play:**
-- Look at the colored box at the top of the game.
-- Click one of the six color option buttons below the box.
-- The game will display a message indicating whether your guess was correct or wrong.
-- If correct, your score will increase.
+#### During the Game:

+- The board is set up with a random target color and six color option buttons.
+- If you select a wrong color, you will see a “Wrong, try again!” message and you can continue guessing.
+- When you select the correct color, you will see a “Correct!” message, your score increments, and all color buttons become disabled so that no further guesses can be made for that round.

+#### New Game Button & Score Reset:

-- Click the "New Game" button to play another round.
+- Clicking the **New Game** button resets the board for a new round.
-- Click the "Reset" button to reset the score and the current round to the initial state.
+- Next to the **New Game** button is a **Reset Score** checkbox.
+If you check this box before starting a new game, your score will be reset to 0 when you click **New Game**.
+If the checkbox is not selected, your score carries over into the new round.
+- After clicking **New Game**, the board is reinitialized with a new target color and active color options, allowing you to continue playing.

 ### Code Overview
 - **HTML:** Defines the structure of the game.